surveybox-io/SurveyBoxSdk-Android/README.md

 Installation The SDK can be installed in the IDE(Android Studio) using the methods described below.

-Download the .aar file in local computer.
+Step 1.
+Download the .aar file in  computer.

+Step 2.
 To create a new project in Android Studio, follow these steps:
+**if you already created the project then follow the Step 3**

 Launch Android Studio on your computer.